All Episodes

 And you know, you're right.

-Uh we we we teach we're obsessed now with paedophilia.
+We teach, we're obsessed now with paedophilia.

 Pedophiles are everywhere, everywhere.

-You go to the park when when the grade school uh breaks out and all the kids come out and you start noticing that if you're like a single guy and you're just like sitting on the park bench looking at looking looking at the birds flying round the trees, uh and there are kids within four hundred yards, you notice that the the the the the the cop strolling by will will make a note of your presence and when he stroll back again twenty minutes later,
+You go to the park when the grade school breaks out and all the kids come out, and you start noticing that if you're like a single guy and you're just like sitting on the park bench looking at the birds flying around the trees and there are kids within 400 yards, you notice that the cop strolling by will make a note of your presence and when he strolls back again 20 minutes later, see if there's like the single guy there still there while the grade school kids are playing on the swings and slides,

 Unless, of course, it's the TSA.

-And then if you want to pat down a three-year-old girl in the interests of national security, then feel free to go ahead, because it's quote, as that guy in Burlington Airport said, quote, standard procedure, unquote.
+And then, if you want to pat down a three-year-old girl in the interests of national security, then feel free to go ahead because it's, quote, as that guy in Burlington Airport said, quote, standard procedure, unquote.

 And she speaks for America.